Our Built and Natural Environments

 Did you know that even low concentrations of heavy metals present in soil is toxic to all living organisms?

 The mining industry is a large contributor to soil contamination, releasing millions of tonnes of heavy metals into the environment annually.
 Heavy metals, including lead, cadmium and zinc, ultimately pollutes surrounding lands, air and water ecosystems.
 Conventional methods of chemical soil remediation are typically done with strong acids, such as EDTA, which can induce secondary pollution and damage soil fertility.
 This project aims to prove the effectiveness of a fully biodegradable alternative.
 Pyroligneous acid leaching provides an environmentally-friendly solution.
-Nicknamed wood vinegar, it is derived from biomass such as bamboo and eucalytpus.
+Nicknamed wood vinegar, it is derived from biomass such as bamboo and eucalyptus.
 Even with a net zero carbon footprint, it can effectively remove heavy metals when physically applied to contaminated soil.
 Implementing these findings will help to improve soil quality globally.

 Project by: